Campus Improvement Plan

 Staff Recruitment and Retention Strengths

-Cornerstone's strengths with regards to staff recruitment and retention include:
+Cornerstone's strengths related to staff recruitment and retention include:

 - a strong onboarding process in place at the district and campus level

-- a healthy mix of experienced, new, and mid-career teachers to offer varied perspectives
+- the presence of new and experienced teachers on campus offer varied perspectives

 Problem Statements Identifying Staff Recruitment and Retention Needs